frivoal/ruby_placement/ruby.md

 </aside>
 <aside>
     <h6>Reference size</h6>
-    Because the size of ruby characters used in JIS X 4051 set to &#xbd;
-    there are many examples that use the size of the ruby character as the reference.
+    Because the size of ruby characters used in JIS X 4051 set to 1/2 there are many examples that use the size of the ruby character as the reference.
-    However, since ruby is not restricted to &#xbd;, this document uses the size the base character as the reference.
+    However, since ruby is not restricted to 1/2, this document uses the size the base character as the reference.
 </aside>
 <aside>